Catenoid limits of singly periodic minimal surfaces with Scherk-type ends

-There are many previously known examples of Karcher-Scherk saddle towers.
-Scherk \cite{scherk1835} discovered the first singly periodic minimal surface, with genus zero and four ends, in 1835.
-Karcher \cite{karcher1988} generalized Scherk's surface in 1988 with any even number $2n>2$ of ends.
-Karcher also added handles between adjacent pairs of ends, producing examples of genus $n$ with $2n$ ends.
-Traizet glued Scherk saddle towers into singly periodic minimal surfaces~\cite{traizet1996, traizet2001}, producing saddle towers of genus $(n^2-3n+2)/2$ with $2n>2$ Scherk ends because he was desingularizing simple arrangements of $n>1$ vertical planes.
-In 2006, Mart\'{i}n and Ramos Batista \cite{martin2006} constructed an embedded genus one singly periodic Costa surface with six Scherk ends and, for the first time, without any horizontal symmetry plane.
-Hauswirth, Morabito, and Rodr\'{i}guez \cite{hauswirth2009} generalized this result in 2009, using an end-to-end gluing method to construct an embedded singly periodic Costa-Hoffman-Meeks surfaces with six ends.
-In 2010, da Silva and Ramos Batista \cite{dasilva2010} constructed a genus two singly periodic Costa surface with eight ends.
-Also, Hancco, Lobos, and Ramos Batista \cite{hancco2014} constructed examples in 2014 with genus $2n$ and $2n$ number of ends.
+There are many previously known examples of such SPMSs.
+Scherk \cite{scherk1835} discovered the examples with genus zero and four Scherk ends, in 1835.
+Karcher \cite{karcher1988} generalized Scherk's surface in 1988 with any even number $2n>2$ of Scherk ends.
+In this paper, examples of genus 0 will be called ``Karcher--Scherk saddle towers'' or simply ``saddle towers'', and saddle towers with four Scherk ends will be called ``Scherk saddle towers''.
+Karcher also added handles between adjacent pairs of ends, producing SPMSs of genus $n$ with $2n$ Scherk ends.
+Traizet glued Scherk saddle towers into SPMSs of genus $(n^2-3n+2)/2$ with $2n>2$ Scherk ends because he was desingularizing simple arrangements of $n>1$ vertical planes.
+In 2006, Mart\'{i}n and Ramos Batista \cite{martin2006} replaced the ends of Costa surface by Scherk ends, thereby constructed an embedded SPMS of genus one with six Scherk ends and, for the first time, without any horizontal symmetry plane.
+Hauswirth, Morabito, and Rodr\'{i}guez \cite{hauswirth2009} generalized this result in 2009, using an end-to-end gluing method to replace the ends of Costa--Hoffman--Meeks surfaces by Scherk ends, thereby constructed SPMSs of higher genus with six Scherk ends.
+In 2010, da Silva and Ramos Batista \cite{dasilva2010} constructed a SPMS of genus two with eight Scherk ends based on Costa surface.
+Also, Hancco, Lobos, and Ramos Batista \cite{hancco2014} constructed SPMSs with genus $2n$ and $2n$ Scherk ends in 2014.

 The examples of da Silva and Ramos Batista as well as all examples of Traizet admit catenoid limits that can be constructed using techniques in the present paper.

 One motivation of this work is an ongoing project that addresses to various technical details in the gluing constructions.